Alpha Ridge Landfill Residents' Convenience Center

-Items Accepted: Light brush, small tree branches, pine cones, grass, leaves, untreated construction lumber (no nails), pallets, crates and Christmas trees.
+Items Accepted: Brush, small tree branches, pine cones, grass, leaves, untreated construction lumber (no nails), pallets, crates and Christmas trees.

-A landfill employee will direct residents to the wood waste disposal area.
+A landfill employee will direct residents to the Wood Waste Area.
 Items must be debagged unless yard trim is contained in paper bags.
 Compost, topsoil and mulch is also available for purchase.